Reviews You Can Rely On

 Over the last decade, we've bought and tested over 60 women's hiking pants to find the best fit for you.
 This review covers 13 of the top options on the market today.
 Our test team researches options ranging from lightweight hikers to substantial softshell options before buying the top tier to test side-by-side.
 We hike hundreds of miles and scramble up spurs to push the limits of each pair's comfort and mobility.
 We evaluate how well they breathe on strenuous trails and hot days and how well they protect us from sudden showers and unexpected snow.
 We also wear them to climb, travel, and socialize.
 No matter what type of adventure you like, we've found hiking pants that can hang.

 If you're heading into hot weather, you may be more interested in our testing of women's hiking shorts, sports bras, and a pair of top-ranked sunglasses.
 Planning for rain or wet conditions?
 Check out our favorite rain pants.
-We've reviewed all kinds of women's clothing and even created a hand-curated list of the best hiking gear we've tested.
+We've reviewed all kinds of women's clothing and even created a hand-curated list of hiking gear we've tested.

 Editor's Note: We updated our women's hiking pants review on October 17, 2024, to include new options from Patagonia and an updated fit from Arc'teryx.